 Doesn't seem familiar?
 Jump to the "Original" help about checking that your assignment was submitted.

 In the Ultra Course View, you can check to make sure an assignment submitted successfully.
 On the Course Content page, select the assignment link.
 A panel appears with the date and time you made the submission.
-Pending appears until your instructor grades the assignment.
+Not graded appears until your instructor grades the assignment.